gcyrillus/plxDemo/README.md

 # plxDemo
 Gives a demo access to administration without allowing saving changes.
+Donnes accés à l'administration sans possibilités de sauvegardes.

 As for a POC, feedback will be needed to improve.